 1. Get the right qualifications

 To obtain a license, you must first complete an accredited Certificate III in Investigative Services or a similar qualification.
 Once you have completed your studies, you will then need to apply for a PIL from your state or territory’s business licensing authority.
+Understanding how to become an investigator by acquiring the right certifications is pivotal.

 2. Be prepared for the challenges